 Since its creation, ReverbNation has established itself as a platform that puts artists first.
 I would recommend giving it a try and utilising all of its tools to your advantage.
 Personally, I think that it is worth trying out the Free membership to find your footing.
 Later, you can always spring for the Basic profile for the RPK benefit specifically, as this can really help.

-Alongside platforms such as ReverbNation, Мusic Gateway provides opportunities to amplify your music, as well as help get your music in TV, film and more.
+Alongside platforms such as ReverbNation, Мusic Gateway provides opportunities to amplify your music, as well as market and help get your music in TV, film and more.
 You can also find people to collaborate with – so, why not try Мusic Gateway for free?